To support post-graduate training in micropalaeontology

 Scholarships for these courses are highly competitive.
 We hope, funds permitting, to provide a sponsored place on each course when they run.
 The application deadline of 31st March of each year.

-Please contact the TMS Industrial Liaison Officer email@example.com if you would like information on whether your taught course would be considered for support by TMS Education Fund, whether a proposal by you would be suitable or would like more information on the scheme.
+Please get in touch with the TMS Industrial Liaison Officer if you would like information on whether your taught course would be considered for support by TMS Education Fund, whether a proposal by you would be suitable or would like more information on the scheme.
 Any award is totally at the discretion of the Board of Trustees for the TMS Educational Trust Fund.

 The following organisations are thanked for their financial contribution to the Education Trust;